 In order to modify an existing individual EAS Deployment Information resource, the AF shall initiate an HTTP PUT request to the "Individual EAS Deployment Information" resource.
 The request body shall include the EasDeployInfo data structure.
 The "afServiceId" value shall remain unchanged from the previous value, if available in the HTTP PUT message.

 Upon receipt of the corresponding HTTP PUT request message, if the AF is authorized by the NEF to modify the existing individual EAS Deployment Information resource, the NEF shall interact with the UDR by invoking the Nudr_DataRepository service as described in 3GPP TS 29.504 [20] to modify the EAS Deployment Information in the UDR.
+If the "EasDnaiConsistency" feature is supported and there are existing EAS-DNAI mappings configured via OAM in the UDR (see 3GPP TS 29.519 [23] clause 6.2.23), the NEF also ensures that the EAS Deployment Information received from the AF is not in conflict with the OAM-configured information.
+In case of conflict the NEF shall reject the request message by sending an HTTP response to the AF with a status code set to 403 Forbidden and may include the "CONFLICT_CONFIG_DATA" error in the "cause" attribute of the "ProblemDetails" structure.

 If the modification request is accepted by the UDR and the UDR informs the NEF with a successful response, the NEF shall update the existing individual EAS Deployment Information resource.
 Then the NEF shall send a HTTP response including "200 OK" status code with EasDeployInfo data structure or "204 No Content" status code.